 Parents should bring their children to the orthodontist by age 7.
 The American Association of Orthodontists (AAO) recommends so because the patient’s mixed dentition (meaning the presence of both primary and permanent teeth) and their ongoing dental development and skeletal growth make it an ideal time to move things around their mouth.

-Your kid will have a much better time with braces, clear aligners, or the appliance of their choice when they start as soon as possible, even if that means before their wisdom teeth come out.
+Your kid will have a much better time with braces in Centennial, clear aligners, or the appliance of their choice when they start as soon as possible, even if that means before their wisdom teeth come out.

 Can an Orthodontist Remove Wisdom Teeth?

 We’re not supposed to.
 All dental health professionals can perform tooth extractions, but the ideal scenario involves cooperation with a certified maxillofacial surgeon.

 Just as we, as orthodontists, appreciate when professionals in other specialized fields of dentistry defer to us when it comes to dental alignment, so does Dr. Erin Sloss and her team trust the experts to help provide you with the highest-quality level of service possible.